-First of all, every website owner should create a Facebook Business Page in order to look professional, increase their exposure, and improve their reachability among potential site visitors.
+First of all, Facebook marketing is a powerful tool, and every website owner should create a Facebook Business Page in order to look professional, increase their exposure, and improve their reachability among potential site visitors.
 After doing that, a quick and simple way to get your website ‘out there’ is to create a standard post for your News Feed.
 In order to do this, you’ll want to paste your website’s URL in the post box.
 You can find the post box in your Facebook Business Page under ‘posts.’
 Once you paste your URL, wait for a featured image of your website and title to appear.
 Only after the image appears you can delete the link.
 That will give you a cleaner, more engaging look.

 On top of just sharing a link, a best practice is to add a few short lines of text to your post.
 Also known as a ‘caption,’ this text is used to sell your website by conveying information about why you’re sharing it with the world and how you plan to entice viewers to click the link.
 For example, you might say, ‘Want to learn how to design and bake the most beautiful cakes?
 Book a baking class with me via my website here: <insert link to site>.